 Q: Can I upload and update multiple floor plans at the same time?

 A: You can upload multiple floor plans for a single building at the same time.
 Bulk operations, like importing floor plans for multiple buildings, aren't available.

 Q: My organization has hundreds of users.
 Do I need to specify locations patterns for each one?

 But, if your users still aren't mapped or you're not satisfied with the mapping, complete the optional Step 8.
-In Step 8, you need to define each unique location pattern found in your Azure AD for that building code.
+In Step 8, you need to define each unique location pattern found in your Microsoft Entra ID for that building code.
 For example, you're uploading a floor plan for building A, which has 1,000 offices.
-Five different location patterns are used for the offices in Building A. When specifying location patterns, you'll need to define the five patterns that appear in your Azure AD for the building.
+Five different location patterns are used for the offices in Building A. When specifying location patterns, you'll need to define the five patterns that appear in your Microsoft Entra ID for the building.

 Q: Can I create floor plan answers for conference rooms, meeting rooms, or spaces that don't have a person assigned to them?

 A: Yes, you can.
 Just add the meeting room to your list of rooms and equipment.
 For more information, see Set up room and equipment mailboxes.
 If people in your organization can schedule the room or resource for a meeting or event, see Change how a room mailbox handles meeting requests.
 To configure workspaces, including setting up room mailboxes, see the post about Book a workspace in Outlook.
 For floor plans, follow the recommendations for the DWG room labels in Step 2 and profile location in Step 3.
 After adding a room or workspace, you'll need to wait 72 hours for the index to be updated before uploading the floor plan.